top of page

 Sri Lanka

 During the Colonial era of the 1800s, Sri Lanka was a British colony and known as British Ceylon.
 Forest plantation establishment commenced in Sri Lanka in the 1870s.
-Swietenia macrophylla was planted in 1897 but it wasn’t until the 1950’s that plantations were consciously established as efforts until then were focused on replacing the natural forest areas that had been lost owing to shifting cultivation.
+Swietenia macrophylla was planted in 1897 but it wasn’t until the 1950’s that plantations were consciously established, as efforts until then were focused on replacing the natural forest areas that had been lost owing to shifting cultivation.
 In 1953 the Sri Lankan government implemented new policy for the plantations, this time emphasizing the production of fuel wood and timber as the main role of forest plantations to alleviate the pressure on natural forests.
 Large-scale plantations of teak, eucalyptus, and pine were established until the 1980s.
 From 1982 the Asian Development Bank (ADB) funded community-managed plantations in five districts which continued until 1999.
 Mahogany has been one of five major exotics grown in Sri Lanka, including in home gardens, which is a major source of timber production in the country.
 Of the 131 309 hectares of plantation forest in Sri Lanka today, approximately 7,300 hectares are government-managed and private-sector Swietenia plantations.

 Communist China

-China introduced Swietenia mahagoni in the late 1800’s specifically in the regions of Fujian, Guangdong, Guangxi, Hainan, and Yunnan.
-It is cultivated successfully in those regions today.
-Overall China has 6.5 million hectares of varied hardwood plantations comprising 43% of total timber plantations in the world.
 In 1998 the Communist regime banned the logging of mature trees throughout the country.
 Today, logging activities remain limited and instead China relies almost entirely on imports of timber and timber products from abroad, particularly Myanmar, Russia and Papua New Guinea.
 Communist China has become the largest importer of hardwood logs and sawn timber in the world, with volume of imports increasing by 400% since 1995.
-The attitude of the Communist regime and their adherents is that they would rather use everybody else's resources than their own, and they have no shame or respect for those they exploit.
+The attitude of the Communist regime and their adherents is that they would rather use everybody else's resources than their own, and they have no shame nor respect for the countries they exploit.
 Make no mistake, it's not just "the government" that holds this toxic view.
 It is the people too.
 It's cultural.
+China is probably the largest importer of illegal timber products in the world.
+They encourage African countries, knowing their governments are corrupt, to do business with them by luring them with zero percent tariffs.
+Communists don't care who they exploit.

 Republic of China